Skip to content

 • Minimal size (HLS): GoP sized fragments introduce a GoP's worth of latency.

-• Mixed latency/size (LL-HLS): 500ms sized fragments introduce a 500ms latency, with some additional overhead.
+• Mixed latency/size (LL-HLS): 500ms-sized fragments introduce a 500ms latency, with some additional overhead.

 description